 Do you remember when you last reviewed your estate plan?
 If the answer is when you first signed the stack of documents at your attorney’s office, then you’re not alone.
 Many of us complete an estate plan and then fail to revisit it for years (and some never do).

 It is important, however, to review a plan every so often due to ever-changing tax laws and major life events, such as a birth, marriage, divorce, or death.
-At a minimum, an estate plan should be dusted off and revisited at least every three to five years, to help ensure alignment with current laws.
+At a minimum, an estate plan should be dusted off and revisited at least every 3 to 5 years, to help ensure alignment with current laws.

 Below is a list of 10 common pitfalls of an outdated estate plan.
 If any of these apply to you, it may be prudent to meet with your estate planning team to review and, perhaps, update your plan.